bowdoin-csci2200/bowdoin-csci2200.github.io/lectures.md

 Objectives:
 * Lomuto partition, Quicksort, Randomized-Quicksort and analysis
-* Min/max-binary heap  and operations   (deleteMin/Max, insert, heapify, buildheap) along with  analysis
+* Min/max-binary heap  and operations   (deleteMin/Max, insert, heapifyDown, buildheap) along with  analysis
-* Heapsort works in place
+* Heapsort  in place
 * Using the heap as a tool to solve new problems

 __Resources:__